 - Click on Topic Search.

-- In the search box, type "w-2" and a list of W-2 related jumps will pop up.
-Choose the first one listed to jump directly to the list of your W-2s.
+- Type "w-2" in the search box.
+A list of W-2 related jumps will appear.
+Choose the first one to go directly to your W-2 list.

-- You'll land on the "Here's your W-2 info" summary screen.
+- You'll see a "Here's your W-2 info" summary screen.
 Click Edit next to each W-2 on your return.
-Even if you're sure you entered it correctly, double-check every W-2 you've submitted.
+Even if you think it's correct, double-check every W-2.

-- Carefully review all the boxes, paying close attention to Box 10, Dependent care benefits.
+- Review all boxes, especially Box 10, Dependent care benefits.

-- Click Continue to save your changes and repeat this process for all other W-2s you have entered.
+- Click Continue to save your changes and repeat for all other W-2s you have entered.

-Once you’ve confirmed that Box 10 is empty on every W-2, you can proceed to the next step.
+Once you’ve confirmed that Box 10 is empty on every W-2, go to the next step.

 Step 2: Clear the Child and Dependent Care Credit Section

-Even if your W-2s are correct, you may have previously entered information in the credit section itself.
-This lingering data can keep the form active.
+Even if your W-2s are correct, you might have previously entered information in the credit section.
+This data can keep the form active.

-- Navigate to the Federal section from the main navigation menu.
+- Go to the Federal section from the main navigation menu.

 - Select Deductions & Credits.

 - You'll see a list of credit categories.
-If you see "Child and Dependent Care Credit" listed with your tax breaks, click on it to edit.
-Otherwise, expand everything by selecting to list all possible options.
+If you see "Child and Dependent Care Credit" listed, click on it to edit.
+Otherwise, expand all options.

-- The software will start asking you questions about your dependents and care expenses.
+- The software will ask questions about your dependents and care expenses.
 Your goal is to reverse any "Yes" answers that may have activated the form.

-- If asked "Did you pay for child or dependent care in [Tax Year]?" you should answer "No".
+- If asked "Did you pay for child or dependent care in [Tax Year]?" answer "No".

-- If you previously entered information about a care provider (name, address, tax ID, etc.), you'll need to find the option to delete that provider.
+- If you previously entered information about a care provider (name, address, tax ID, etc.), find the option to delete that provider.

-- Proceed through the entire interview section until you have effectively indicated that you are not claiming the credit, zeroing out all related expense entries along the way.
-Be sure to complete the section so TurboTax registers your final answers.
+- Go through the entire interview section until you have indicated that you are not claiming the credit, zeroing out all related expense entries.
+Be sure to complete the section so TurboTax saves your answers.

 Step 3: Use the "Delete a Form" Tool